pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 	003f74730d410fcb6603ace96f1dc55ea6196122532d refs/heads/master
 	0000

-Each line starts with a four byte line length declaration in hex.
+Each line starts with a four-byte line length declaration in hex.
 The section is terminated by a line length declaration of 0000.

 This is sent back to the client verbatim.
 The client responds with another